Blog

 -

-Family Law Bulletin 8: Inherited Wealth Within Matrimonial Proceedings
+Family Law Bulletin 8: Inherited Wealth Within Divorce Proceedings

 12 Feb 2021The treatment of inherited wealth upon divorce has been the focus of much discussion in recent years and it is true to say that there is no singular approach adopted by the courts.
 But what can you do to protect yours?